 Development of a successful proposal involves many steps, from understanding grant terminology and writing the abstract to developing a detailed budget, then pulling all the components of the proposal together.
 The following pages contain useful information to assist you in this process.

 If you have questions about the first/next steps regarding your external proposals, contact information for Proposal Development Specialists (for pre-submission information) and Sponsored Program Coordinators (for award negotiation and modifications) can be found on the Pre-Award Contacts page.
-For general questions, call the Office of Research Services (ORS) at 325-4757 or email email@example.com.
+For general questions, call the Office of Research Services (ORS) at 325-4757 or email firstname.lastname@example.org.
 The Center for Faculty Excellence (CFE) is also a great resource for proposal development and can help faculty find and secure external funding, partner with collaborators, and broaden their impact.
 To learn more, visit the CFE website.
+Also, here are some Proposal Quick Tips to check out as you begin to develop your proposal.

 These are research/sponsored projects and grant-related terms and acronyms commonly used in proposals, agreements, and contracts.
 If you are looking for a term or acronym and cannot find it, contact Research Information Services (RIS).
 NOTE: these terms are based on federal definitions which may not match some sponsor (state/local) definitions.